ironsheep/DigiAnaFun/README.md

     of the digit matrices to slew to it’s respective digit of the 24 hour time.

+-   *Of course, when you see the app in action, you’ll notice that I also added some controls so we can have fun making the digits move because after seeing them the first time who doesn’t want to make them move?!!!*

 This all make sense?

 #### Copyright